sohan/aws-vertica/README.md

 aws-vertica
 ===========

-Python script using Fabric and Boto to manage deploy of a Vertica cluster into AWS.
+Python script using Fabric and Boto to manage and deploy a Vertica cluster into AWS.

 It creates a standalone VPC environment.
 One node is designated as the Internet Gateway and the bootstrap node where the administrative commands are run.